BreezDev/trackyoursheets/README.md

 - **Workspace hierarchy** – Model offices, workspaces, agents, and producers with fine-grained role controls.
 - **Auto carrier detection** – Ingest CSVs with a `carrier` column and automatically split rows into carrier-specific batches.
 - **Admin controls** – Manage organisations, users, carriers, rules, API tokens, and workspace assignments with role-based access.
-- **Email notifications** – Send import summaries via Nylas when producers upload fresh statements.
+- **Email notifications** – Send welcome, invite, and import summary emails via Nylas with configurable recipients.
+- **Stripe billing** – Launch Checkout and the Customer Portal directly from settings when API keys are configured.
 - **Manual commissions** – Capture ad-hoc sales or adjustments per workspace with split enforcement and carrier tagging.
 - **Collaborative notes** – Keep personal scratchpads and shared workspace bulletins that auto-save for your team.
 - **Commission viewer** – Analyse recent payouts by carrier, producer, and revenue category with direct links back to source batches.